wagnewAI/internship-data-analysis-project/README.md

 Rating Color & Rating Text – Visual representation and label for the rating (e.g., "Excellent", "Good").

 Votes – Number of user votes received.
+# The analysis aims to explore patterns in restaurant performance, consumer preferences, and market differences across regions.